brianglass/anastasis/files/weekday_vespers4.md

 **Cross-Theotokion.
 Same melody.**

-Taking up my whole form, the Fashioner and God clothed himself, wishing to give form to AdamÂ’s fallen form of old.
+Taking up my whole form, the Fashioner and God clothed himself, wishing to give form to Adam’s fallen form of old.
 He was lifted up on a Cross, as though guilty, and, willingly nailed by his hands, he heals the hands weakened of old by the tree from which they ate.
-When the All-pure saw him she cried with loud lament, Â‘What is this great, long-suffering beyond imagination, my Son?
-I cannot bear to see you raised on a cross, my Christ, who hold the whole universe in the hollow of your handÂ’.
+When the All-pure saw him she cried with loud lament, ‘What is this great, long-suffering beyond imagination, my Son?
+I cannot bear to see you raised on a cross, my Christ, who hold the whole universe in the hollow of your hand’.

 ****